Entitlement

 • You grow personally.

-• Develop self-discipline – we are the hardest to lead.
-Self-discipline will lead you to accomplish your goals – weight loss, a great career, securing amazing friends.
+• Develop self-discipline—we are the hardest to lead.
+Self-discipline will help you accomplish your goals—weight loss, a great career, securing amazing friends.

 • Character development – this is what will matter because people will see through your facade eventually.